wschultz/cookbook-gitolite/README.md

 ## default

-Installs gitolite
+Installs gitolite "g3"

 Usage
 =====

     include_recipe "gitolite"

-This installs gitolite just as David Ruans cookbook did, updated it to work with the new version of gitolite.
+This installs gitolite just as David Ruans cookbook did, updated it to work with the g3 version of gitolite.

 License and Author
 ==================